PASSIVE vs ACTIVE PSA EVALUATION

 To provide clients with a more accurate method of evaluation, Goodwill

-monitoring service since January, 1995.
+Communications has been using the A.C.
+Nielsen "SIGMA" electronic monitoring service since January, 1995.
 To track usage via this system,

-recipient station.
 Nielsen monitoring equipment tracks PSAs using this

-Passive v.
-Active Monitoring
+Passive vs Active Monitoring

 Another distinct advantage of passive monitoring techniques is